 Which one should you buy?

-If you are looking for a phone that can be used with a single hand, go with the OnePlus 8 and if you are looking for a high refresh rate, multiple camera lens setup and wireless charging, opt for the OnePlus 8 Pro.
-I would prefer the OnePlus 8 Pro, but you can neither go wrong with either of them.
+If you are looking for a phone that can be used with a single hand, go with the OnePlus 8 and if you are looking for a high refresh rate, multiple camera lens setups and wireless charging, opt for the OnePlus 8 Pro.
+You can’t go wrong with either of them.

-You can pre-order both the phones on the OnePlus website.
+You can pre-order both phones on the OnePlus website